1.19. Barebox Bootchooser¶

 1.19.1.
 Bootchooser Targets¶

 A bootchooser boot target represents one target that barebox can boot.
-It consists
+The

 namespace.
 The

-following configuration variables are needed to describe a bootchooser boot target:
+following configuration variables describe a bootchooser boot target:

 global.bootchooser.<targetname>.boot